-Eragama (Irakkamam in tamil) is a town in the Ampara District with over a 90% of the population is Muslims.
+Eragama (Irakkamam in tamil) is a town in the Ampara District with over a 90% of the population being Muslims.
 A rock plain with an ancient inscription, ruins of an ancient stupa and other evidence of a ancient temple complex in the village of Sapanagar in Eragama has been declared as a protected archaeological site by the Government with the Gazette issued on 10th October 2014, and describes the location as follows;

 “Rock plain with rock inscription, place containing ruins of Dagoba and Kethukawata at 8th Mile Post (latitude 07º 12′ 49” N and longitude 081º 44′ 32” E) belonging to, Sapanagar village situated in Grama Niladhari Division No. 5-2-34-015 Irakkamam 02 in the Divisional Secretary’s Division, Eragama (Irakkamam), in Ampara District in Eastern Province.”